svenstaro/wiresmith/README.md

 ## Development

 This project uses Podman in rootless mode to facilitate rapid local testing.
+Before starting a development session, run

+    just prepare-test

+to make sure you have the necessary images.

 Make sure you have [just](https://github.com/casey/just) and [zellij](https://zellij.dev/) installed locally and then run either `just test` for automatic testing or `just interactive` for interactive testing.
 The interactive session will spawn two systemds in containers and then run one